wibitchain/dslink/docs/implementation.md

-# Sidetree Node.js Implementation Document
+# DsLink Node.js Implementation Document

 This document focuses on the Node.js implementation of the Sidetree protocol.